 Short Sale Incentives

 There are a lot of programs today that are designed to help homeowners who need to short sale their home.
 These programs “incentify” the homeowner so they will consider a short sale rather than just letting the property go back to the bank.
-If they qualify, the homeowner can receive anywhere from $2,500 to $40,000 to cover move-out costs.
+If they qualify, the homeowner can receive up to $10,000 to cover relocation costs.
 So, in some cases, our homeowners can walk away with more money in their pocket than equity sellers!

 Some of the current programs available:

 This is the best-known short sale incentive program.
 HAFA stands for Home Affordable Foreclosure Alternatives, and is part of President Obama’s Making Home Affordable Program.
-The main benefit of this program is that the homeowner will receive $3000 to cover move-out costs.
+The main benefit of this program is that the homeowner or tenant will receive $10,000 to cover relocation costs.

 To be eligible for HAFA, the homeowner must meet the following requirements: